totaking/Docs-1/en-us/Development/[English]-smart-contract-development-manual.md

 }
 ```

-Contract files description:
+Contract Files Description:

 - pragma solidity ^0.5.13
-  -	pragma solidity: solidity version description
+  -	`pragma solidity`: solidity version description
-  -	0.5.13：solidity version
+  -	`0.5.13`：solidity version
-  -	^ ：Indicates upward compatibility, that is, it can be compiled with a compiler above 0.5.13
+  -	`^` ：Indicates upward compatibility, that is, it can be compiled with a compiler above 0.5.13
 - contract HelloWorld
-  -	contract：contract keyword
+  -	`contract`：contract keyword
-  -	HelloWorld：contract name
+  -	`HelloWorld`：contract name
 - string name
-  -	name：contract state variables
+  -	`name`：contract state variables
-  -	string：the type of contract state variables
+  -	`string`：the type of contract state variables
 - function setName(string memory _name) public returns(string memory)
-  -	function：function keyword
+  -	`function`：function keyword
-  -	setName：function name
+  -	`setName`：function name
-  -	memory：declare the storage location of param name（ function input parameters and output parameters  must be declared as memory when the parameters type is string）
+  -	`memory`：declare the storage location of param name（ function input parameters and output parameters  must be declared as memory when the parameters type is string）
-  -	_name：the  local variables
+  -	`_name`：the  local variables
-  -	public：declare the visibility of the function
+  -	`public`：declare the visibility of the function
-  -	name = _name：Assignment the local variable to state variable
+  -	`name` = _name：Assignment the local variable to state variable
 - function getName() public view returns(string memory)
-  -	view:this keyword means the function cannot change the blockchain state，which Mainly used for query
+  -	`view`:this keyword means the function cannot change the blockchain state，which Mainly used for query

-## Compile HelloWorld contract
+## Compile HelloWorld Contract

 **Step1.**  creat new directory for HelloWorld project